 HTTPS (Hypertext transfer protocol) is a secure version of HTTP.
 The job is the same, but when exchanging HTTPS data with authentication and encrypted communication.
 Netscape Communications Corp developed HTTPS.

 How it works

-The second most fundamental difference is that the default port for HTTP is 80 and for HTTPS is 443
+The second most fundamental difference is that the default port for HTTP is 80 and 443 for the security protocol

 The benefits of HTTPS